 What will be studied?

-Studying GCSE English Language will allow students of all abilities to develop the analytical skills they need to read, understand and analyse a wide range of different fiction and non-fiction texts covering the 19th, 20th and 21st century time periods.
-Students will have the opportunity to develop high-order reading and critical thinking skills that encourage genuine enquiry into different topics and themes.
-Students will use this knowledge and that gained from wider reading, to inform and improve their own writing.
-They will learn how to write clearly, coherently and accurately using a range of vocabulary and sentence structures for effect.
+Studying GCSE English Language allows students of all abilities to develop the analytical skills they need to read, understand and analyse a wide range of different fiction and non-fiction texts covering the 19th – 21st centuries.
+Students have the opportunity to develop high-order reading and critical thinking skills that encourage genuine enquiry into interesting and challenging themes.
+Students use this knowledge and that gained from wider reading, to inform and improve their own writing.
+Creative writing is taught developing imagination, narratives and descriptions.
+Students also construct written viewpoints through articles, letters and transactional writing.
+Students progress in their ability to write clearly, effectively and accurately.

 What will lead to success in this course?

 Both exam papers are unseen and require students to be able to understand and comprehend a range of challenging texts.
 Newspapers, novels, short stories, letters and magazines all count.
-Students just need to get reading.
-Not only will this help develop literacy skills but also mean they will be learning new vocabulary, understanding sentence types and their effects and getting to grips with punctuation.
+Students just need to start reading!
+Not only will this help develop literacy skills but also means they will be learning new vocabulary, understanding sentence types and their effects and appreciating the role of punctuation.

 |Exam board and specification|